Midland Hotel, Manchester: Restaurants

 The French, once described by The Good Food Guide as "Manchester's finest dining room", was one of Britain's first Michelin-starred restaurants – awarded in 1974 in the first guide.
-It re-opened in March 2013 and chef Simon Rogan who stated his desire was to re-establish it to its former opulence and was rated the 12th best restaurant nationally in its first year of opening and awarded the best New Entry award by the The Good Food Guide.
+It re-opened in March 2013 and chef Simon Rogan who stated his desire was to re-establish it to its former opulence and was rated the 12th best restaurant nationally in its first year of opening and awarded the best New Entry award by The Good Food Guide.
 The French was awarded three Rosettes – the maximum permitted in the first year of opening.

 The Colony was named after the cotton traders who sold raw cotton to mill owners and referred to themselves as the Old Colony Club.
 It closed for refurbishment in 2013 and re-opened in the September as Mr. Cooper's House & Garden in tribute to Thomas Cooper, whose house and gardens occupied the hotel site in 1819.
 The family were coach-makers and their garden was famous for its strawberries, gooseberries, apples and flowers.

 Following a complete makeover, the restaurant is now called Mount Street Dining Room & Bar.